stastnypremysl/Mines3D/README.md

  * MinesLayoutComputor - Stuff like margin of grid, size of grid,...
  * StatusLabel - The text in the left corner.
  * SwitchButton - The button, which switches the level(z) of grid.
+### Package - cos.premy.mines.graphics.animations
+It takes care for animations in program.
+It is easily understable from code.
+### Package - cos.premy.mines.generator
+ * MinesGenerator - Interface for problem generator
+ * RandomMinesGenerator - The actual generetor of all problems.
+### Package - cos.premy.mines.data
+ * Mine - the container for storing informations about one mine
+ * MinesContainer - the container for storing Mine

 ## Author
 Přemysl Šťastný